jf3096/gulp-imagemin/readme.md

 > Minify PNG, JPEG, GIF and SVG images with [imagemin](https://github.com/imagemin/imagemin)

+**This fork version is mainly used to remove unuse optional dependency so as to fasten install speed**

 *Issues with the output should be reported on the imagemin [issue tracker](https://github.com/imagemin/imagemin/issues).*

 ---